ogusarenko/mke-docs/content/docs/configuration/ingress/_index.md

 ### Affinity

-You can specify node affinities using the `ingressController.affinity.nodeAffinity` field in the MKE configuration file.
+You can specify node affinities using the `ingressController.affinity.nodeAffinity` field in the `mke4.yaml` configuration file.

 The following example uses `requiredDuringSchedulingIgnoredDuringExecution` to schedule the ingress controller pods.